10 Best Things to Do in Tulum, Mexico

 3. Chill Out on Tropical Beaches

-The best beaches in Tulum are Playa Xpu-Ha, Akumal, Playa Ruinas, and Playa Paraiso.
+The best beaches are Playa Xpu-Ha, Akumal, Playa Ruinas, and Playa Paraiso.

 Good to know

-During our visit in April, we couldn’t enjoy the best beaches in Tulum without seaweed.
+During our visit in April, we couldn’t enjoy the beaches without seaweed.

 See also → Bacalar Lagoon, the Maldives of Mexico